Classical electromagnetism: Electric field

 The electric field E is defined such that, on a stationary charge:

 where q0 is what is known as a test charge and F is the force on that charge.
-The size of the charge doesn't really matter, as long as it is small enough not to influence the electric field by its mere presence.
+The size of the charge does not really matter, as long as it is small enough not to influence the electric field by its mere presence.
 What is plain from this definition, though, is that the unit of E is N/C (newtons per coulomb).
 This unit is equal to V/m (volts per meter); see below.

 In electrostatics, where charges are not moving, around a distribution of point charges, the forces determined from Coulomb's law may be summed.
 The result after dividing by q0 is:

 where n is the number of charges, qi is the amount of charge associated with the ith charge, ri is the position of the ith charge, r is the position where the electric field is being determined, and ε0 is the electric constant.

 If the field is instead produced by a continuous distribution of charge, the summation becomes an integral:

 where $\rho(\mathbf{r'})$ is the charge density and $\mathbf{r}-\mathbf{r'}$ is the vector that points from the volume element $\mathrm{d^3}\mathbf{r'}$ to the point in space where E is being determined.